Chinese vs. American Mahjong: What’s the Difference?

 • American mahjong evolved in the U.S. with Jokers, racks, and a yearly scoring card.

-• Mahjong Together is inspired by Chinese-style mahjong, thoughtfully redesigned to help families learn, play, and connect across generations.
+• Mahjong Together is inspired by Chinese-style mahjong, designed to bridge generations and be a foundation for different styles of play.

 ✨ About Mahjong Together